silogen/docs/docs/platform-infrastructure/on-premises-installation.md

   - kubernetes
 ---

-# Install AMD Enterprise AI Suite on Premises
+# Install {{ name_secondary }} on Premises

-This article explains how to install AMD Enterprise AI Suite in an on-premises environment, covering the full stack from metal to application layer in a streamlined manner.
+This article explains how to install {{ name }} in an on-premises environment, covering the full stack from metal to application layer in a streamlined manner.
 The platform runs on top of Kubernetes orchestration platform and includes essential Kubernetes components for monitoring, secrets management, and certificate management.

 The installation process leverages helper tools called Cluster Bloom and Cluster Forge that deploy and configure all necessary platform components, preparing a Kubernetes cluster for executing AI workloads.